-People began shopping for their tinsel, garlands, and ornaments on Etsy as early as August of this summer, as Johnson points out.
-On Etsy's marketplace, they saw a 359 percent increase in holiday décor shopping in September alone.
+People begin shopping for their tinsel, garlands, and ornaments on Etsy as early as August, as Johnson points out.
 But for those far-ahead holiday planners, how can you now begin to incorporate Christmas into your fall and Thanksgiving décor?
 And is it possible to ease the transition from one holiday to another?

 How to Decorate for Christmas

 To adorn your home with festive decorations at a gradual pace, Johnson suggests starting with solid staples and then switching out accessories.

 One great example of this is white pumpkins.
 "You can use them for Halloween if you get cut-out decals, and you can have your faces on the pumpkin," she suggests.
 "Then, you remove the decals; and for Thanksgiving, you can incorporate more gourds or harvest themes.
 To transition into the holiday season, perhaps you want to add a touch of metallic."

 Style Your Home With Wreaths

 Another decorative element that can be easily transitioned from holiday to holiday is the wreath.
 Johnson says to choose a wreath form—a rounded wire form, a wooden hoop, or a brass ring—and customize it with holiday-centric details as the seasons change (think spiders and mice for Halloween, leaves for fall and Thanksgiving, then ornaments and crystal-like appliqués for the Christmas season).